-- Quarter tomatoes, cutting around the core of the tomato.
+- Quarter the tomatoes, cutting around the core.

-- Chop carrots roughly and quarter the onion.
+- Roughly chop the carrots and quarter the onion.

-- Slice the top of the garlic tips off of the whole garlic bulb exposing all of the cloves within.
-Place the garlic bulb into a small square of foil, cloves facing upward and drizzle with extra virgin olive oil.
-Fold the foil, enveloping the garlic within.
+- Slice off the top of the garlic bulb exposing all of the cloves within.
+Place the garlic bulb into a small square of foil, cloves facing upward, and drizzle with extra virgin olive oil.
+Fold the foil to cover the garlic bulb completely.

-- Place all of these ingredients onto baking sheets.
-Drizzle with a few tablespoons of extra virgin olive oil and a generous pinch of salt and pepper.
+- Place all of the prepped ingredients onto baking sheets.
+Drizzle with a few Tbsp. of extra virgin olive oil and a generous pinch of salt and pepper.

-- Remove baking sheets from the oven and transport all of the roasted ingredients to a large blender.
+- Remove the baking sheets from the oven and transfer all of the roasted ingredients to a large blender.

-- Carefully, turn garlic bulb upside down and squeeze the softened garlic cloves into the blender as well.
+- Carefully turn garlic bulb upside down and squeeze the softened garlic cloves into the blender.

-- Add the cream, chicken stock, pesto, a heaping teaspoon of salt and a pinch of pepper to the blender.
+- Add the cream, chicken stock, pesto, a heaping tsp. of salt and a pinch of pepper.

 - Blend for 3-5 minutes, or until all ingredients are completely incorporated, smooth and creamy.